mueslimak3r/jellyfin-deluge-openvpn-server/README.md

 # Step 5, install caddy

 If you are using this on a home network you should be good to go.
-However, if you want to hook this up to a domain you'll need some protection from the scary internet.
+Otherwise, use Caddy.

 Install Caddy:
 ```